Seeking Alpha vs The Motley Fool vs Morningstar vs Zacks: Which Is Best?

 - Cost: $499/year ($449 introductory offer with this link)

-Alpha Picks is a momentum-based stock-picking service.
-The team uses a number of quantitative tools to gauge which stocks are outperforming their peers.
+The team analyzes stocks that have been outperforming their peers and then uses a number of quantitative tools to gauge which stocks are most likely to continue their streaks of outperformance.

-If the strong price action is supported by the stock's fundamentals, it becomes a candidate for the portfolio.
+If a stock's strong price action is supported by improving fundamentals, it becomes a candidate for the portfolio.

 Disclaimer: Past performance does not guarantee future results.

-The Motley Fool was founded in 1993 by brothers Tom and David Gardner.
+The Motley Fool is a financial services and media company that was founded in 1993 by brothers Tom and David Gardner.

 Stock Advisor